 Other Covenants: The Solitaires are treated on a case by case basis.
 In fact, a freewheeling Wicce Coven and a pagan-oriented group of Solitaires are impossible to tell apart in some cases.
 Most Wicce deal with Solitaires and other Covenants based on their actions rather than their words or professed goals.
-In the last few decades, the Wicce have come into contact with such Covenants as the Pariahs and Storm Dragons (see Mystery Codex) and the Covenant of Legba (see Abominations Codex).
-In some areas, mixed Covens, groups of magicians of different Covenants, are becoming the rule rather than the exception.
+In the last few decades, the Wicce have come into contact with such Covenants as the Pariahs and Storm rather than the exception.
 By their nature, the Wicce are more likely to accept other traditions and cultures than most other sorcerous societies.